rahulsinghchandraul/SDPG/README.md

 The SDPG implementation is built upon available D4PG code at https://github.com/msinto93/D4PG

+## Video

+Check "sdpg_video.mp4" for a short demo of agents trained by SDPG.

 ## Usage

 To select the environment and other hyperparameters such as learning rate and discount factor, modify "params.py"